How Much Will My Knee Replacement Cost?

 What is knee replacement surgery?

-AlAlso called a knee arthroplasty, knee replacement surgery swaps your damaged knee joint with a synthetic one.
+Also called a knee arthroplasty, knee replacement surgery swaps your damaged knee joint with an artificial one.
 This can help reduce your joint pain plus get some of your mobility back.

-This kind of joint replacement might be recommended for you if you have severe osteoarthritis or rheumatoid arthritis, avascular necrosis (that’s when a part of your bone dies due to lack of blood supply), or other conditions that affects your comfort and mobility.
+This kind of joint replacement might be recommended for you if you have severe osteoarthritis or rheumatoid arthritis, avascular necrosis (that’s when a part of your bone dies due to lack of blood supply), or other conditions that affect your comfort and mobility.
 Essentially, if other treatments and pain relief just aren’t up to the job, a knee replacement might be the way to get you moving again.

-- Total knee replacement (all knee joint surfaces are replaced)
+- total knee replacement (all knee joint surfaces are replaced)

 How much does knee replacement surgery cost?